 As I’ve written previously, the Deep State pulls the strings of American Empire.
 Most rational people, motivated at least periodically by evidence, understand this simple fact.
+To claim the evidence is clear is a huge understatement.
 Even a corporate media outlet occasionally admits as much.

 On the other hand, I doubt most people can even imagine how deep the Deep State goes.
 A couple of simple online searches demonstrate with ample evidence what few are willing to admit, even to themselves.
 For example, the CIA employed Gloria Steinem.
 The CIA turned Jackson Pollock into a household name.
 The Deep State has tentacles that penetrate nearly every aspect of life in the United States and therefore throughout the industrialized world.
 The Deep State has been intricately entangled with the corporate media for nearly a century.